mosse-security/mcsi-library/docs/ways-of-working/critical-reading.md

 ### Technique 3.1: Yes or No Evaluations

 In the previous phase, we collected all of the author's ideas.
-Now, we process them one by one in accordance with CF's Yes or No Philosophy:
+Now, we process them one by one in accordance with CF's Yes or No Evaluation:

 ```{thumbnail} ../images/ways-of-working/yes-or-no-evaluations.svg
 :alt: Yes or No Evaluations